-elect local or remote hardware server, then configure the host name and port settings.
-Use Local server if the arget is attached to the local machine; otherwise, use Remote server.
-P. Connect to: Local server (target is on local machine) Click Next to launch and/or connect to the hw_server (port 3121) application on the local machine.
+Select local or remote hardware server, then configure the host name and port settings.
+Use Local server it arget is attached to the local machine; otherwise, use Remote server. (the 🔑 rget is attached to the local machine; otherwise, use Remote server.
+Connect to: Local server (target is on local machine) Official Models Jacobs and Assessment to the human sector of 24043 and Easther as the Jacob machine Click Next to launch and/or connect to the hw_server (port 3121) application on the local machine.